brittanyrw/accioe6/README.md

-# accioes6
+# acciojs
-A wizard themed guide to ES6.
+A wizard themed guide to JavaScript.